-The Citta by its nature only knows.
+The citta, by its nature, only knows.
 There is no wisdom nor any intelligence in itself.
 It only knows thinking, knows remembering, knows hot, knows cold, from the various objects with which it comes into contact.
 There is no wisdom nor intelligence - it does not know how to investigate, analyze, or judge, as to what is right or wrong.
 That is, alone in itself, it neither knows good nor bad; right nor wrong.
-It must depend on Sati-Panna, that knows, analyzes, reflects, directs and protects, because Sati-Panna has power over the Citta.
-It is well capable of knowing about the various kinds of Arammana the Citta is thinking about.
-Therefore, one should establish the kind of Sati, mindfulness, that has power over the Citta in the present.
-One should maintain the work of observing and protecting the Citta from going to Arammana other than the one that is being used in the Bhavana.
-The result from a constant maintenance of Sati in protecting the Citta is Sati-Sampajanna, which one should definitely have as one's possession during that time or at a later time.
+It must depend on sati-paññā, that which perceives, analyzes, reflects, directs and protects, because sati-paññā has power over the citta.
+It is well capable of knowing the various kinds of alluring objects (ārammaṇa) the citta is interested in.
+Therefore, one should establish the kind of mindfulness that has power over the citta in the present.
+One should maintain the work of observing and protecting the citta from going out to ārammaṇas other than the one that is being used in the meditation (bhāvanā).
+The result from a constant maintenance of mindfulness (sati) in protecting the citta is sati-sampajañña (clear knowing), which one should definitely have as one's possession during that time or at a later time.

-In the practice of Bhavana by way of a Parikamma (mental recitation), using any particular Dhamma object, one should select the object that suits one's character and should not use one that doesn't suit it.
-Whatever Dhamma object suits the Heart at that time, that should be used in the Parikamma-Bhavana following the above explanation.
+In the practice of bhāvanā by way of a parikamma (mental recitation using any particular dhamma object), one should select the object that suits one's character and should not use one that doesn't suit it.
+Whatever dhamma object suits the Heart at that time, that should be used in the parikamma-bhāvanā following the above explanation.

-The Method of Mental Recitation (Parikamma-Bhavana)
+The Method of Mental Recitation (Parikamma-Bhāvanā)

-In doing Parikamma-Bhavana, one can use any Dhamma object that suits one's character.
-For example one can begin reciting - Buddho; Dhammo; Sangho; repeat this three times.
-After this one may repeatedly recite just one Dhamma object with Sati.
-But if one were to use any Dhamma object other than the above three, one should still at first repeat the Buddho, Dhammo, Sangho, Dhamma objects three times.
-This is the Ti-ratana, the Triple Gem.
-From then on one can use one's chosen Dhamma object, e.g. Atthi...Atthi...; or Taco...; or Anapanasati.
+In doing parikamma-bhāvanā, one can use any dhamma object that suits one's character.
+For example, one can begin reciting - 'buddho; dhammo; sangho'; repeating these three times.
+After this one may repeatedly recite just one dhamma object with sati.
+But if one were to use any dhamma object other than the above three, one should still at first repeat the 'buddho; dhammo; sangho', dhamma objects three times.
+This is the Ti-ratana: the Triple Gem.
+From then on one can use one's chosen dhamma object, e.g. 'aṭṭhi... aṭṭhi...,' or 'taco... taco...', or ānāpānasati.

-The reason for doing Parikamma-Bhavana with a Dhamma object directing the Heart during that or any other time is to establish an Arammana which the Heart can use as an anchor when there is need for calm.
-The nature of the Heart is very fine and subtle; yet it cannot depend on itself because the Citta is still not completely itself, unlike those of the Lord Buddha and the Arahants.
-It must depend on Dhamma as a Parikamma object for tying the Heart or as an Arammana for the Heart during this time.
+The reason for doing parikamma-bhāvanā with a dhamma object directing the Heart during that (or any other) time is to establish an ārammaṇa that the Heart can use as an anchor when there is need for calm.
+The nature of the Heart is very fine and subtle yet it cannot depend on itself because the citta is still not completely itself - unlike those of the Lord Buddha and the Arahants.
+It must depend on a dhamma as a parikamma object for tying the Heart - or as an ārammaṇa for the Heart - during this time.

-In doing Parikamma-Bhavana with any Dhamma object one should not speculate as to what the result will be at that particular time.
-For example, one might speculate that the calmness will be of a particular type: - all sorts of Nimitta will appear, or one might see the various levels of heaven and hell.
+In doing parikamma-bhāvanā with any dhamma object, one should not speculate as to what the result will be at that particular time.
+For example, one might speculate that the calmness will be of a particular type: all sorts of nimitta will appear, or one might see the various levels of heaven and hell.
 These are speculations and conjectures, creating disturbances for the Heart.
 There is no benefit from drawing up these images.
-It might cause fear and discouragement which is contrary to the purpose of correctly taught Bhavana.
+It might cause fear and discouragement which is contrary to the purpose of correctly taught bhāvanā.